 This year we started with all new birds.
 We have six dual/purpose heritage breeds of chickens; Barred Rock, White Rock, Rhode Island Red, New Hampshire Red, Australorp, and Delaware.
 These are our current layers and will be the parent stock for the future layers making our flock sustainable.
 With the breeds we have we can produce several excellent laying hybrids such as red sex links, production reds, black sex links, Indian Rivers and more.
 In addition to producing our own layers we will sell baby chicks and started pullets.
 Hopefully by mid-July 2019 we will have a laying flock of 200 birds on pasture in movable coops.
 Males hatched will be raised as slow growth meat chickens.

-Beginning in 2019 we plan to start a CSA.
-We will offer a variety of produce, chicken and eggs on a weekly basis.
-The chicken and egg part of the CSA can be year-round.
-We will also have some vegetables available year-round.
+We started a small CSA in 2019.
+We offer a variety of produce and eggs on a weekly basis.
+The egg part of the CSA can be year-round.
+We may also have some vegetables available year-round.